tunedin-ctrl/overthewire-wargames/leviathan/leviathan3.md

 After using `ls -la`, it looks like `level3` is the file we need to explot.
-First, the executable is like level1 with the password.
-So, we need to check what the file does and using objdump, I get:
+First, the executable is like leviathan1 with the prompted password.
+We need to check what the file does and using objdump, I get:

 ```
 leviathan3@gibson:~$ objdump -T level3